Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to your future, less-caffeinated self.
-Future you will thank you (and maybe even buy you coffee).**
+- **Pro Tip:**  Before you dive into a complex coding problem, spend 5 minutes *actually* understanding the problem.
+Trust me, debugging "why my code doesn't work" is way less fun than debugging "why I misunderstood the instructions."
+(And it saves you hours of head-scratching—your hair will thank you.)

 ---

-### 📅 Last Updated: 2024-12-09 04:12
+### 📅 Last Updated: 2024-12-09 08:14

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!